silvanazdravevska/Project1-Microsoft-Azure-Nanodegree/README.md

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.
-In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+In this project, we build and optimize an Azure ML pipeline using Python SDK.
-This model is then compared to an Azure AutoML run.
+For optimization with HyperDrive are being used the Scikit-learn Logistic Regression—the hyperparameters.
+Then an AutoML model is build and optimized on the same dataset, for comparison of the results of the two methods

 ## Summary
 This dataset contains marketing data of a bank about certain individuals.
-We seek to predict weather an individual would consider a bank deposit.
+The aim is to predict if the customer subscribes to a fixed term deposit or not.
 The better performing model was the AutoML model It had an accuracy of 0.9161.
 In contrast, the HyperDrive model has accuracy of 0.90966.

 ## Scikit-learn Pipeline
+The dataset was imported from specifies URL of Bank Marketing Data.
+It was pre-processed in the clean_data function of train.py file and split into training and testing.
+After that Logistic Regression Model was used for training with tuning hyperparameters such as C and max_iter using HyperDrive.
+Hyperparameter tuning is the process of finding the configuration of hyperparameters that results in the best performance.
+The process is typically computationally expensive and manual.
 The HyperDriveConfig:

 hyperdrive_config = HyperDriveConfig(estimator=est,